SYA Foodies, Cocktail Crafters and More

 Carey Hynes CN'05 is behind the small lively spot, Jaguar Sun, that’s part of the transformation of how people eat and drink in Downtown Miami, which in a blink of an eye became a trendy neighborhood yet again.
 Carey started taking his cooking career seriously in Paris while working in a kitchen while also working two bartending jobs on the side, before moving to New York and cooking at well-known establishments like Per Se and Momofuko, then in San Francisco where he was at Charter Oak, before making the move to Miami.
 Chef Carey takes care of every dish that comes out of the kitchen.

 After college, Dylan Kaplan CN'10 and his girlfriend thought it was time to "grow up" in a food sense and limit their sugar intake.
-They realized everthing they loved eating growing up was suddenly off limits and their yearning for childhood comfort food was what led them to start Schoolyard Snacks.
-By reinventing a timeless favorite -- cereal -- by turning it into a guilt-free treat, they felt better about their new approach to low carb, high protein and no sugar.
+They realized everything they loved eating growing up was suddenly off limits and their yearning for childhood comfort food was what led them to start Schoolyard Snacks.
+By reinventing a timeless favorite -- cereal -- and turning it into a guilt-free treat, they felt better about their new approach to low carb, high protein and no sugar.
 Their keto-friendly line now includes everything from cereal to cheese puffs to protein bars to pasta.

 Ted Lemon FR'75 is a lifelong winemaker who began his career by receiving an Enology degree from the Université de Dijon in 1981.
 He is the first American to ever be hired as winemaker and vineyard manager of an estate in Burgundy, Domaine Guy Roulot in Meursault, where he resided until 1984.
 He worked at many prestigious estates in Burgundy: Domaine Georges Roumier, Domaine Bruno Clair, Domaine Parent, Domaine De Villaine, Domaine Delorme and Domaine Dujac.
 Upon returning to the United States, Ted worked as a winemaker in Napa Valley and became consultant to a number of prominent wineries in California, Oregon and New Zealand before founding Littorai.
 In 2010, Ted was selected as Winemaker of the Year by the San Francisco Chronicle.
 He has been nominated multiple times for a James Beard award as Wine and Spirits Professional of the Year.
 Ted’s philosophy of terroir winegrowing is cited in Burgundy’s application to the United Nations as a World Heritage Site.